gauthamnairvm/txt2sql-hype2reality/README.md

 3. **Use freely!** This work is licensed under the [MIT License](LICENSE), meaning:
    - ✅ You can use, share, and modify
-   - 🚫 Please include attribution if reusing for content or publication
+   - 🚫 Please include attribution if reusing for content or publication.
-   - ⚠️⚠️⚠️ External resources (research papers, pretrained models, datasets) linked in this repo are **not** owned by me.
+   - ⚠️⚠️⚠️ External resources (research papers, pretrained models, public datasets, additional video resources) linked in this repo are **not** owned by me.
 Please follow the respective licenses and attribution rules of those works.

 ---